jannelansman/jannelansman/README.md

 ---

 _The public profile is new.
-Currently in process of cleaning up some projects to be published here._
+Currently in process of cleaning up more projects to be published here._

 ---